promotedai/apollo-cursor-pagination/README.md

 Dev notes:

+1. The main adsmgr-api depends on src/.  dist/ and the build commands are not used.
+I'm leaving them in case there are other issues.

+# Testing

-1. The original tests do not run.
+The original tests do not run.
 I added a special test for the main file I changed (related to building SQL).

-2. The main adsmgr-api depends on src/.  dist/ and the build commands are not used.
-I'm leaving them in case there are other issues.
+Run `yarn test tests/knex-implementation.test.js --watch`.

+You can run the adsmgr-api tests using a local version of the library by doing the following:

+1. Go to adsmgr-api/package.json and change the `apollo-cursor-pagination` path to `"apollo-cursor-pagination": "file:../apollo-cursor-pagination",`

+2. Run `yarn`.
+This imports the local changes once.
+If you update the pagination library again, yarn will still have the old src.

+3. Run tests.

 # Here are the original README notes.